 Wondering which is the Largest bird in the world or which is the heaviest bird in the world still living?
 Then you are at the right place.
 This article will provide you a list of Top 10 Largest and heaviest birds in the world.

 Birds are very adorable, and it comes in various shape and sizes.
-It can be as little as 5 cm (bee hummingbird), and as large as 2.1 meter (Ostrich).
-Flying ability provide birds ability to migrate to all around the world (Though currently some birds cannot fly).
-And starting from North Pole to south pole it can be found anywhere.
+It can be as little as 5 cm (bee hummingbird), and as large as 2.1 meters (Ostrich).
+Flying provides birds ability to migrate to all around the world (Though currently some birds cannot fly).
+And starting from the North Pole to south pole it can be found anywhere.